 Night two started clear, but clouds invaded about 1.5hrs after I was setup.
 I managed 48 minutes on the Eastern Veil Nebula from dark skies.
 In the comparisons below, the image on the left is 2hrs of integration from Chicago.
 The right is 48 minutes from Galena.

 Night three was cloudy, I was tired, and that was that.
-I didn’t even care because I did take away one other lesson from this trip.
+I didn’t even care that I didn’t get much time out under the stars, because I took away a lesson from this trip.
 It was my now-six-year-old’s birthday and this was my kids’ first time out to a place like this.
-Where we live, there are no hills and the sky is so bright you can read a book outside at 2AM.
+It wasn’t any kind of major Disney or beach vacation, but where we live there are no hills and the sky is so bright at night you can read a book outside at 2AM.
 Galena Illinois is the land that the glaciers forgot, and on a clear summer night the Milky way stretches from one horizon to the other.
 It wasn’t about how much time I got under the stars, it was about the kids seeing things they never had.
 I was happy things turned out the way they did and I wasn’t obsessing over equipment or integration time.
 I was awake to play with the kids, to hike up a 700ft “hill” to a lookout, or to just hang out and have a bite to eat in a town that time forgot.
-Instead of remembering dad sturggling to hold his head up and looking over data, they’ll remember hours swimming at the pool nestled into the side of a “mountain”, making stupid videos on a golf course. and just spending time together with nobody fighting.
+Instead of remembering dad struggling to hold his head up and looking over data, they’ll remember hours swimming at the pool nestled into the side of a “mountain”, making stupid videos on a golf course. and just spending time together with nobody fighting.